 But is this really a worthy use of their time, or are these endorsements a dangerous gift that could backfire?

-According to most major polling, Joe Biden has the edge with black voters.
+, Joe Biden has the edge with black voters.
 As an important demographic, support from this group could spell the difference between success and failure.
 As such, we’re seeing a procession of high-profile politicos and celebrities paraded for the viewing public.

 The latest big endorsement for the Sanders campaign comes from Rev. Jesse Jackson, a man once heralded as the torchbearer of the civil rights movement.
 With a long history in the Democratic Party, Jackson could have swung for either candidate, but with Bernie Sanders, there is a far more personal connection.